soulwing/pinject/README.md

 }
 ```

-We could simple create a `beans.properties` file at the root of the classpath
+We could simply create a `beans.properties` file at the root of the classpath
 (or as `META-INF/beans.properties`) and define our properties with the fully
 qualified names of our property injection points, like this: